Re-Using Cardboard Boxes

 Chemicals

-There are lots of these being used throughout the process to make cardboard, and it’s fair to assume that a lot of them are not that good for the environment.
+There are many chemicals being used throughout the process to make cardboard, and it’s fair to assume that a lot of them are not that good for the environment.